Smoky, sweet, and satisfying yet healthy, this Vegan Ham is the perfect holiday centerpiece or family dinner. It’s packed with flavor.

 - Note 3: Adding nutritional yeast does not make the seitan taste cheesy, rather it makes the roast taste richer and gives it a whole nother layer of flavor that is amazing in making it taste like the ham most of us grew up eating.
 Trust me that the finished product does not taste at all like nutritional yeast, it just tastes savory and rich so don’t skip it!
 You can always just buy the quarter cup you need from this recipe from bulk bins at a health food store if you don’t want a bunch of nutritional yeast hanging around your house. :)

-- Note 4: If you want a really red color like I have here (though the tomato paste and smoked paprika help a lot with color), you can also add beet powder or even a bit of cooked beets.
-I tried it both ways and it worked.
-I’d say the beet powder does a better job of coloring the seitan without adding much beet flavor.
+- Note 4: If you want a really red color like I have here (though the tomato paste and smoked paprika help a lot with color), you can also add a peeled and chopped red beet.
+You'll need a blender of food processor to get this smooth.
+I promise it doesn't taste like beet--I'm not a beet lover, so I wouldn't recommend it if it did.

 - Category: Entree